-The Vanderbilt Mansion peeking above the trees
+Marist College, The Culinary Institute of America, The Vanderbilt Mansion peeking above the trees,

 We were excited to reach our next stop, as our dear friend Mike McKean was coming for an overnight visit in Kingston, NY, about a 90 minute drive from his home in Milford, PA.

 Thanks to Susan Costa Blais from Lucky Me for this shot of Misty entering Rondout Creek, Kingston, NY

 Mike was a bachelor this visit, as his lovely wife Lori was off galavanting around Greece and Italy with their daughters Sarah and Rachel, celebrating Rachel’s graduation from The University of Miami’s Medical School.
 We had a lovely visit on the aft deck, and wandered over to Ole Savannah for a delicious dinner of fried chicken and shrimp and grits on their patio overlooking the creek.
 We ate there when we passed through here last summer and loved it, and it was still great!!